We know that we should be adding fish to our diets for optimal health, but which fish should you be reaching for?

 High in protein.
 There are 21 grams of protein in that 3-ounce serving of mackerel and like other fishes, it contains no carbs, making it a wonderful item to add to your dinner plate.

 Minerals.
-Mackerel contains calcium, potassium, phosphorous, magnesium and selenium.
-It’s a good source of folate, choline, Niacin, Vitamins A, D, K, B12 and C.
+Mackerel contains calcium, potassium, phosphorous, magnesium, and selenium.
+It’s a good source of folate, choline, Niacin, and Vitamins A, D, K, B12, and C.